projectcalico/calicoctl/charm/trusty/calico-docker/README.md

     juju set calico-docker docker-image=calico/node:v0.4.2

-The CalicoCTL tool is also versioned, along with a sha256 sum to ensure the payload is delivered correctly:
+The calicoctl tool is also versioned, along with a sha256 sum to ensure the payload is delivered correctly:

     juju set calico-docker calicoctl-package=https://github.com/Metaswitch/calico-docker/releases/download/v0.4.2/calicoctl